Home HOMESCHOOLINGFUN SCHOOL - PRESCHOOL Fun School Preschool: Dinosaur Activities and Crafts

 Dinosaur Shape and Color Matching

-DIY Dinosaur Spike Headband and Tail (and HOW TO make)
+Make A Dinosaur Spike Headband and Tail

 This was by far the most fun (and funniest) 5 minutes of the week!
 Emily loves putting things on her head so each week I’ve tried to incorporate some sort of costume or craft she can dress up in.
-I kinda winged this craft as I went and I didn’t take any pictures of it’s original construction, so I’m including a few (sad) photos of a re-make, mini version for tutorial purposes.
-The only supplies you need are scissors, construction paper (in green and multiple other colors) and that good ol’ thing called Scotch tape.
-This craft is great for using up those random pieces of scrap paper too.

-• Step ONE: Roughly measure the circumference of your child’s head and cut a strip of green paper that length, and about 1 1/2 inches wide, and tape the ends together to make what will look like a crown.
+First, roughly measure the circumference of your child’s head and cut a strip of green paper that length, and about 1 1/2 inches wide, and tape the ends together to make what will look like a crown.

-• Step TWO: Roughly measure across the top of your child’s head (from forehead to back of the head) and cut another strip of paper, the same width (1 1/2 inches), and attach each end of that to the crown piece, this will make an arch shape that will go up over their head length wise.
+Also, roughly measure across the top of your child’s head (from forehead to back of the head) and cut another strip of paper, the same width (1 1/2 inches), and attach each end of that to the crown piece, this will make an arch shape that will go up over their head length wise.

-• Step THREE: Next, cut a few long strips of green paper, also 1 1/2 inches wide, tape the ends together to make a long “tail”, and then attach one of the ends to the underside of the headband with more tape.
+Next, cut a few long strips of green paper, also 1 1/2 inches wide, tape the ends together to make a long “tail”, and then attach one of the ends to the underside of the headband with more tape.

-• Step FOUR: Next, cut some rectangles from multiple colors of paper about 6-8 inch long (and also about 1 1/2 inch wide), and tape them to the underside of the arched part of the headband, and all down the tail, a few inches apart in spacing.
+Then, cut some rectangles from multiple colors of paper about 6-8 inch long (and also about 1 1/2 inch wide), and tape them to the underside of the arched part of the headband, and all down the tail, a few inches apart in spacing.
 Make sure there’s an even amount of color showing on each side.
-Note: the longer the rectangle strips are the taller the “spikes” will be in the end.

-• Step FIVE: Pull the sides of the rectangles up over the green strip and tape them together at the ends, along the sides, and also at the base.
+Pull the sides of the rectangles up over the green strip and tape them together at the ends, along the sides, and also at the base.
 Repeat this step for each colored piece along the arch and down tail.
 At this point they should look like little rectangular flags sticking straight up (kind of like tabs on a hanging file folder).

-• STEP SIX: Lastly, cut each of the rectangle flags into a triangle by starting at the top and cutting down each side, on a diagonal, to its base.
+Lastly, cut each of the rectangle flags into a triangle by starting at the top and cutting down each side, on a diagonal, to its base.
 The paper at the point of the triangle might separate a little bit so you can reinforce it with more tape if you want.

 And that’s it!
 Now your little dino is ready to ROAR (literally in Emily’s case)!
 She took off running full speed, with the tail flying behind her, from our dining room out the back door and all around the yard, roaring the whole time.

-And that’s a wrap on our Dinosaur activities week.
-I highly recommend having one sometime (or at least just making the headband and tail!).
-Next, we’re moving on to frogs and turtles.
+Next theme: frogs and turtles.
 Emily can’t quite say the word “Ribbit” so she says “Boppit” instead, and I just have a feeling there’s going to be a lot of silly Boppit-ing around.

 You may also like...